DaniloCimesa/SQL-Training-2022/Database Creation.md

-/*Writing a complete SQL script with supporting comments applying all the concepts known so far that generate following tables that stores data about:
+ Writing a complete SQL script with supporting comments applying all the concepts known so far that generate following tables that stores data about:

    - Addresses